Our Communities Hold the Knowledge

 In February 2020, Tribal Leaders representing four tribes in Arizona traveled to experience the Whanganui River (Te Awa Tupua) through the eyes of its’ people how they endured for over a century, multiple petitions and protests over generations.
-Due to the global pandemic, the reciprocal visit to Arizona by Whanganui Leaders is postponed to spring 2022.
+Due to the global pandemic, the reciprocal visit to Arizona by Whanganui Leaders is now scheduled for February 2023.

 Why is this important?

 The health of water is reflected in the health of people.

 Water is an integral aspect of daily life for everyone – food, clothing, sanitation, transportation – almost everything we do involves an interaction with water.
 Many Americans tend to take water for granted, not realizing that population growth, agriculture and energy production are putting a squeeze on the world’s natural water reserves.